-A standard DTP studentship can be converted to a CASE studentship after recruitment, NERC has given its DTPs a target of 30% CASE conversions, by the end of the award in 2020.
+Standard DTP studentships can also be converted to a CASE studentship after recruitment, if a suitable external research partner organisation can be found.
 CASE conversions can occur at any time during a studentship.

-A CASE studentship offers unbeatable value for money for the partner institution, which will have a D.Phil student working closely with them on a project of direct relevance to them.
-For this reason we encourage partners, and potential partners of the DTP to get involved with project development at an early stage.
+A CASE studentship offers research partners an excellent opportunity to have a D.Phil student working closely with them on a project of direct relevance.
+We encourage partners, and potential partners of the DTP to get involved with project development at an early stage.

 More information on CASE studentships and eligibility can be found on the NERC website here http://www.nerc.ac.uk/funding/available/postgrad/focused/industrial-case/